Thanks to all speakers and attendees of the efl Annual Conference 2021!

 18:20 PANEL DISCUSSION: THE NEW RETAIL TRADING ENVIRONMENT – SOCIAL MEDIA, NEO-BROKER, PAYMENT FOR ORDER FLOW

 Moderator: Dr. Martin Reck, Deutsche Börse

-- Salvatore Gnoni, Team Leader Investors and Issuers Department, European Securities and Markets Authority
+- Salvatore Gnoni, Head of Unit Investors and Issuers Department, European Securities and Markets Authority

 - Jacob Hetzel, Head of Distribution, Scalable Capital

 - Stefan Voicu, Senior Research & Policy Officer, Better Finance